DataDog/hiring-engineers/answers.md

 > Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Tags were added as datadog_config varaiables in the Ansible playbook.
+Ansible will use these values in datadog.conf and the agent will be restarted to start with the correct configuration options if any changes are made.

 ```
 vars: